Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 * { /* Selects every tag on the page! */ }
 ```

-This selector gets more useful when combined with the selectors below!
+This selector gets more useful when combined with the selectors, see below!

 **Compound selectors:**